Top Christian broadcaster fighting government demand for 'public shaming rule' * WorldNetDaily * by Bob Unruh

 The legal team explained, “In reality, the FCC rule is a thinly veiled attempt to do indirectly what it may not do directly: pressure stations into race- and sex-conscious hiring practices.”

-The lawyers explained, “Besides being a blatant end-run around the Equal Protection Clause, the rule also violates the nondelegation doctrine.
+The lawyers explained, “Besides being a blatant end-run around the Equal Protection Clause, the rule also violates the non-delegation doctrine.
 The Communications Act of 1934 gave the FCC authority to regulate broadcasting, not to enforce what amounts to race and gender quotas.”